Special lines on contact manifolds: Contact manifolds

-\begin{rem} Kebekus in his presentation of \cite{kebekus_lines1}, \cite{kebekus_lines2} assumes in addition that $\ccH$ \emph{dominates} $X$, i.e.~there exits a line from $\ccH$ that passes through a general point of $X$.
+\begin{rem} Kebekus in his presentation of \cite{kebekus_lines1}, \cite{kebekus_lines2} assumes in addition that $\ccH$ \emph{dominates} $X$, that is, there exits a line from $\ccH$ that passes through a general point of $X$.
 However, this assumption is redundant, and below we briefly explain why. \end{rem}

-\begin{prop}[{\cite[Prop.~4.1]{kebekus_lines1}}] Suppose $X$ is a contact Fano manifold of dimension $2n+1$, not isomorphic to $\PP^{2n+1}$.
-Let $x \in X$ be any point.
-Then the reduced scheme $\reduced{(H_x)} \subset X$ is a Legendrian subvariety.
-In particular, it is of pure dimension $n$.
-Furthermore, since there can be at most finitely many lines through two points of $X$ (by Lemma~\ref{lem_bend_and_break}), it follows, that $\ccH_x$ is of pure dimension $n-1$. \end{prop} Note that the proof of \cite[Prop.~4.1]{kebekus_lines1} does not use the assumption that $\ccH$ dominates $X$. \begin{cor} Suppose $X$ is a contact Fano manifold of dimension $2n+1$, not isomorphic to $\PP^{2n+1}$.
-Then $\dim \ccH = 3n-1$, and $\ccH$ dominates $X$. \end{cor} \begin{prf} As in \cite[(2.1)]{kebekus_lines1}, $\dim \ccH \ge 3n-1$.
-On the other hand
+\begin{prop}[{\cite[Prop.~4.1]{kebekus_lines1}}] Suppose that $X$ is a contact Fano manifold of dimension $2n+1$, not isomorphic to $\PP^{2n+1}$.
+Let $x \in X$ be any point, and $\ccH$ an irreducible component of the subset of Chow variety parametrising lines.
+Suppose that $\ccH_x$ is the scheme of lines through $x$ and $H_x$ is the union of lines though $x$ as above.
+Then $H_x \subset X$ is Legendrian, in particular, it is of pure dimension $n$.
+Furthermore, $\ccH_x$ is of pure dimension $n-1$. \end{prop} \begin{prf} By the standard dimension estimates, coming from the deformation theory and Riemann-Roch for $\PP^1$, we have $\dim \ccH_x \ge n-1$ (compare to \cite[Equation~(2.1)]{kebekus_lines1}).
+Moreover, $\dim H_x = \dim \ccH_x +1$ by Mori's bend and break (Lemma~\ref{lem_bend_and_break_1_point}).
+Thus it remains to prove that $H_x$ is $F$-integral.